-As we can see, when we add the terms together, we are finding the value of the account after n number of years, assuming no other deposits or withdrawals are made (and that the interest rate is fixed).
+As we can see, when we add the terms together, we are finding the value of the account after n deposits, assuming no other deposits or withdrawals are made (and that the interest rate is fixed).

-What is the value of the account after 7 years, also keeping these assumptions?
+What is the value of the account after the 7th deposit, also keeping these assumptions?
 We can use the formula for the sum of a finite geometric sequence to answer this question.
 Our formula is:

-This means that after 7 years, the account will have a balance of $9,335.29
+This means that after the 7th deposit, the account will have a balance of $9,335.29

 Sum of an Infinite Geometric Sequence